 An attacker alters fraudulently the complete stored logical MRTD or any part of it including its security related data in order to deceive on an inspection system by means of the changed MRTD holder's identity or biometric reference data.
 This threat comprises several attack scenarios of MRTD forgery.
 The attacker may alter the biographical data on the biographical data page of the passport book, in the printed MRZ and in the digital MRZ to claim another identity of the traveler.
 The attacker may alter the printed portrait and the digitized portrait to overcome the visual inspection of the inspection officer and the automated biometric authentication mechanism by face recognition.
 The attacker may alter the biometric reference data to defeat automated biometric authentication mechanism of the inspection system.
-The attacker writes the digitized portrait and optional biometric reference finger data read from the logical MRTD of a traveler into another MRTD's chip leaving their digital MRZ unchanged to claim the identity of the holder this MRTD.
+The attacker may combine data groups of different logical MRTDs to create a new forged MRTD, e.g. the attacker writes the digitized portrait and optional biometric reference finger data read from the logical MRTD of a traveler into another MRTD's chip leaving their digital MRZ unchanged to claim the identity of the holder this MRTD.
 The attacker may also copy the complete unchanged logical MRTD to another chip.

-The attacker has enhanced basic attack potential and is in possession of one or more legitimate MRTDs.
+The attacker is in possession of one or more legitimate MRTDs.
 Threatened asset is authenticity of logical MRTD data.

-T.Counterfeit Col

-Counterfeit MRTD's chip
+T.Counterfeit Counterfeit MRTD's chip

-An attacker with high attack potential produces an unauthorised copy or reproduction of a genuine MRTD's chip to be used as part of a counterfeit MRTD.
+An attacker with high attack potential produces an unauthorized copy or reproduction of a genuine MRTD's chip to be used as part of a counterfeit MRTD.
 This violates the authenticity of the MRTD's chip used for authentication of a traveler by possession of a MRTD.
 The attacker may generate a new data set or extract completely or partially the data from a genuine MRTD's chip and copy them on another appropriate chip to imitate this genuine MRTD's chip.